Updated November 28, 2020

 No joint problems were associated with the age of desexing.
 Male Standard Poodles desexed between 1 and 2 years of age had an increased rate of lymphoma.

-Recommendation: 6 -11 months for both sexes.
+Recommendation: 6 -11 months for males and one year for females.

 Problems With This Study